Pollinator (album): Tours

 In summer 2017, Blondie undertook a co-headlining tour of the US with the band Garbage, in which Debbie Harry appeared onstage in full honey bee regalia.
 In keeping with the Pollinator album, the costume was designed as a statement about the dwindling bee population and environmental health.
 Harry also wore a full-length cape which declared: "STOP FUCKING THE PLANET" in large block letters.

 Blondie toured for the album during 2017 and 2018, visiting several cities in the United States, Canada, United Kingdom, New Zealand, Australia, Germany, France, Ireland, Mexico, Brazil, Argentina and Cuba.
 A date in Chile was scheduled but later cancelled and rescheduled for 2019 and going sold-out in ten minutes.
 Finally, the Chile concert was cancelled.
 During July–August, 2017 Blondie co-headlined the "Rage and Rapture Tour" with Garbage, playing 27 shows in the US, Canada and Mexico.

-In 2019, Blondie were invited to perform in Havana, Cuba as part of a cultural exchange through the Cuban Ministry of Culture.
-Director Rob Roth created the documentary Vivir en La Habana with recordings and interviews from this travel, which premiered in several festivals and produced the homonimous live EP.
+In 2019, Blondie were invited to perform in Havana, Cuba, as part of a cultural exchange through the Cuban Ministry of Culture.
+Director Rob Roth created the documentary Vivir en La Habana with recordings and interviews from this travel, which premiered in several festivals and produced the homonymous live EP.